Palimpsests | Roma

 (pálin- ‘again’ and a deriv. of psân ‘to scrape’)

-Rome is a palimpsest, a stratification of space and time declined in an incalculable number of combinations.
-A shifting equilibrium, an incessant process of writings and overwritings, of uses and reuses, of voids, traces, splinters, imprints, superfetations.
+Rome is a palimpsest—a stratification of space and time in incalculable combinations.
+A shifting equilibrium, an incessant process of writing and overwriting, of uses and reuses, voids and traces, splinters and imprints.

-Despite the gruelling tourist trivialisation and the many so-called public uses of its history, Rome can be taken as an archetype of contemporaneity, much more than as the elective residence of a crystallised, misunderstood, abused antiquity.
+Despite relentless tourist trivialization and the instrumentalization of its history, Rome remains an archetype of contemporaneity, not merely the residence of crystallized, misunderstood antiquity.

-Holding a mirror up before Rome is to create the necessary premise for verifying its present, rethinking its imaginary, prefiguring its destiny.
-Palimpsests intends to restore a multiple form to an idea of an interrupted city, interdicted to the construction of a community, crossed by political and economic wills that deprive space of life and saturate it with commodities.
+To hold a mirror before Rome is to create the premise for confronting its present, reimagining its future, and prefiguring its destiny.
+Palimpsests restores multiplicity to a city interrupted, interdicted from building community, traversed by political and economic forces that drain space of life and saturate it with commodities.